slowernews/hamster-system/README.md

 - prediction (with acceptable accuracy) of filenames and where they are stored.<br>
 A file finder<sup> [2](#footnote3)</sup> is great when you remember the filename but less useful when you don't.
-- transmission of project folders with all project files and a predictable structure.
+- transmission of projects with a predictable structure.

 *hamster flow: organize your workflow*